alicevision/ScanRig/previz/blender-addon/readme.md

 There are several buttons you can play with.

 - **Set Project Settings:** Set the Blender project to correspond to the FSCAM_CU135 specifications and to optimize the rendering (Cycles with GPU, etc).
+On the bottom left of the 3D Viewer, you should see a *Set Project Settings* window you can expand.
+Inside, you can control different render settings.
 - **Clean The Scene:** Remove absolutely every object of the scene.
 - **Setup The Scene:** Create cameras and lights to correspond to a ScanRig model.
 When you press this button, several options will appear.